rpede/tutorial-react-docker/README.md

 That was a bit of a detour.
 To get back on track, we need to install dependencies before we can build.
+To install dependencies we actually only need to copy `package.json`.
+But to make sure we use the exact same version of dependencies as was used during deployment we also need `package-lock.json`.
+We can use the pattern `package*.json` to match both.
+The `*` means any character, similar to `%` in SQL.

 Replace the content of `Dockerfile` with: